Running with the bulls in Pamplona was the experience of a lifetime. I was extremely impressed by the organization of the event.

 Pobre de Mi

 The fiesta ends right where it started, in the square in front of the town hall, with a ceremony called the Pobre de Mi.
-The crowd removes their traditional red scarves and raise them in the air with candles and chant "Pobre de mi, pobre de mi, que se han acabado las fiestas, de San Fermin" which translates to "Poor me, poor me, for the festival of San Fermin has come to a close."
-This ceremony is much more calm than the Txupinazo.
+The crowd removes their traditional red scarves and raises them in the air with candles and chants "Pobre de mi, pobre de mi, que se han acabado las fiestas, de San Fermin" which translates to "Poor me, poor me, for the festival of San Fermin has come to a close."
+This ceremony is much calmer than the Txupinazo.
 Once the festival is over, San Fermin transforms back into an average Basque city until the next July.